“Health is wealth”

 Barriers to the understanding of adaptogens

 There are multiple challenges to the study of the stress response.
 First, it is difficult to quantify external stressors, especially psychological stressors such as grief.
 In addition, little is known about the interactions between stressors and the body.
-Second, the hormones, neurotransmitters, neuro-regulators and cytokines, which are involved in the stress response have been identified, but the specific functions of these agents remain poorly understood.
+Second, the hormones, neurotransmitters, neuro-regulators and cytokines, which are involved in the stress response have been identified, but the specific functions of these agents remain incompletely understood.
 Furthermore, it has not been determined whether there are different mechanisms of action for different stressors.
 As a result, it is not possible to differentiate and measure the stress response (including adaptation), making the response stress difficult to quantify.

 References: